 Pain Management and Anesthesia

-In our practice we use balanced anesthesia techniques.
+In our practice, we use balanced anesthesia techniques.
 These generally consist of a premedication to pre-empt pain and reduce anxiety, an induction drug, and isoflurane gas maintenance.
-We use the latest techniques to pre-empt pain, recognizing that if a procedure would be painful for a human, it will likely cause pain in our pets.
-Our multimodal approach includes the use of local pain blocks for dental procedures, spays, neuters, and mass removals as well as oral pain medication for your pet to take at home for several days after the procedure.
+We use the latest techniques to pre-empt pain, recognizing that if a procedure is painful for a human, it will likely cause pain in our pets.
+Our multimodal approach includes the use of local pain blocks for dental procedures, spays, neuters, and mass removals, as well as oral pain medication for your pet to take at home for several days after the procedure.
 Maintaining the patient’s body temperature is one of the challenges of anesthesia, especially in smaller patients and during longer procedures.
-We provide a heated surgery table and a circulating warming water pad to maintain body temperature thus decreasing anesthetic complications.
-We are members of the International Veterinary Association of Pain Management in order to keep our protocols current and your pets’ pain free.
+We provide a heated surgery table and a circulating warming water pad to maintain body temperature, thus decreasing anesthetic complications.
+We are members of the International Veterinary Association of Pain Management in order to keep our protocols current and your pets pain-free.

 Ultrasound and Digital Radiology